Shopping For A Police Car In China

-A Volkswagen Passat Lingyu on the 2010 China International Exhibition on Police Equipment (CIEPE), held in the beautiful Beijing Exhibition Center in northwest Beijing.
+A Volkswagen Passat Lingyu police car on the 2010 China International Exhibition on Police Equipment (CIEPE), held in the beautiful Beijing Exhibition Center in northwest Beijing.
 Sadly, the show has since moved to the less pretty China National Convention Center.

 The show was about all sorts of police equipment, ranging from guns to uniforms to surveillance cameras.
 Great fun.
 But even better were the police cars, displayed by car makers hoping for a deal with the cops.
-Some of these cars did eventually make it into real police cars, others didn’t.
+Some of these cars did eventually make it into real police cars; others didn’t.
 The Passat Lingyu, like the Passats before it, would have a long police career.

 Moving on to the Brilliance BS4, fitted here with a heavy set of police lights and cameras.